-After some time Anthony saw that Marcus was swimming with difficulty.
-Then Anthony heard a cry from the sea, a cry from Marcus, a cry for help.
+After some time Anthony saw that Marci was swimming with difficulty.
+Then Ar thony heard a cry from the sea, a cry from Marcus, a cry for help.

-For only an instant, Anthony hesitated.
-What should he do?
-Marcus had taken from him the chance to win the race, but now Marcus was calling for help.
+For only an instant, Anthony hesitated What should he do?
+Marcus had taken from him the chance to win the race, but now Ma cus was calling for help.

-Anthony thought of the old man's teaching.
-With a shout, he ran down the rocks toward the beach.
+Anthony thought of the old man's teacl ing.
+With a shout, he ran down the rock toward the beach.

-"Marcus!" he shouted.
-"I am coming!"
-Quickly, firmly, he swam toward the drowning boy.
-He seized him, then turned and battled his way through the rough waters toward the beach.
-Once he thought he could no longer hold Marcus.
-"Oh, God," he prayed, "help me now.
+'Marcus!" he shouted.
+"I am coming Quickly, firmly, he swam toward the drown ing boy.
+He seized him, then turned and ba tled his way through the rough waters to ward the beach.
+Once he thought he coul no longer hold Marcus.
+"Oh, God," I prayed, "help me now.
 Help us both."
-At last, numb with exhaustion, Anthony dragged himself and the other boy up on the shore.
+At las numb with exhaustion, Anthony dragge himself and the other boy up on the shore.

-A crowd gathered about the boys, but parted again as soldiers with lifted spears pushed them aside.
-Someone shouted, "The governor!
+A crowd gathered about the boys, by parted again as soldiers with lifted spea pushed them aside.
+Someone shouted, "Th governor!
 Make room!"